visnkmr/homepagev2/src/projects/2NetSpeed Test.md

 tags: [aas,mas,gp,gh]
 oss: f
 ---
-Test Internet download speed, latency (ping) on any android device.
-Smart test lets you Check bandwidth in any app of your choice to identify whether ISP is throttling data speeds for specific apps.
+In addition to being your usual netspeed tester includes a tool to identify whether ISP is throttling data speeds for specific apps on your android.
+Encourages users to use the multi window option that is now widely available on android to monitor active network speed in use.